Decorating with Pink Lights

 The unexpected color – usually one would expect clear – will be cause for conversation.

-Mixing in a few red mini lights would make a great surprise for a backyard Valentines party.
+Mixing in a few red mini-lights would make an excellent surprise for a backyard Valentine's party.

 Why not try pink as your color theme for the 2014 Christmas season?